English people

-The English people are an ethnic group and nation native to England, who speak the English language, a West Germanic language, and share a common history and culture.
-The English identity began with the Anglo-Saxons, when they were known as the Angelcynn, meaning race or tribe of the Angles.
-Their ethnonym is derived from the Angles, one of the Germanic peoples who migrated to Great Britain around the 5th century AD.
+The English people are an ethnic group and nation native to England, who speak the English language, a West Germanic language, and share a common ancestry, history, and culture.
+The English identity began with the Anglo-Saxons, when they were known as the Angelcynn, meaning "Angle kin" or "English people".
+Their ethnonym is derived from the Angles, one of the Germanic peoples who settled in Britain around the 5th century AD.